 Cancer is unchecked cell division because of damage to the cell's DNA which cannot be fixed by the body's natural systems.
 Ultraviolet (UV) light has been connected to the development of skin cancers by causing damage to the DNA in cells.
 UV light can form free radicals in cells which are highly reactive chemical species and are one cause of damage to the cellular processes which are critical to a cell's homeostasis.
-Long term exposure to UV light has proven negative effects on cell homeostasis including causing damage in cells' DNA, cell cycle arrest, and cell death.
+Long term exposure to UV light has proven negative effects on cell homeostasis including causing damage in cells' DNA, cell cycle arrest, cell death, and potentially leading to cancer.
 The human body must deal with the damage, and one method the body uses is by upregulating the protein p53 which fixes the damage to the cell's DNA, causes cell cycle arrest, and/or apoptosis.
-P53 belongs to a class of cellular proteins call tumor suppressors, due to their role in suppressing tumor formation.
+P53 belongs to a class of cellular proteins called tumor suppressors, due to their role in suppressing tumor formation.
 P53 proteins perform their duty in the nucleus of a cell.
-P53 will attach to DNA and help determine whether the DNA will be repaired, or apoptosis will occur.
-Wild type p53is not mutated and works as it should and has the abilities to induce apoptosis, DNA repair, and cell cycle arrest.
+P53 will attach to DNA and help determine whether the DNA is damaged and can be repaired, or apoptosis will occur.
+Normal p53, often referred to as wild type P53 is not mutated and works as it should and has the abilities to induce apoptosis, DNA repair, and cell cycle arrest.
 Through this method of stopping cells with mutated DNA from replicating, p53 is able to prevent the development of tumors.
-Use of p53 in the organism's cells result in cell death when the damage done to DNA is too great and this accumulates as causes premature aging.
+Use of P53 in the organism's cells result in cell death when the damage done to DNA is too great and this accumulates as causes premature aging.
 To prevent the use of p53 in cells an antioxidant can be used to block/protect the DNA of cells, thus reducing the amount of p53-induced apoptosis that occurs.